ranjitdeshmukh/sentimental_analysis_using_azureEventhub_and_stremingAnalyticks/README.md

 # Requirements
 ** There are some general library requirements for the project and some which are specific to individual methods.
 The general requirements are as follows.**
--numpy
--scikit-learn
--scipy
--nltk
+- numpy
+-
+- scikit-learn
+-
+- scipy
+-
+- nltk
+-
--The library requirements specific to some methods are:
+- The library requirements specific to some methods are:

 ## Usage